gdavida/fenrir/lesson_plans/week_04/day_01.md

 # Homework - B

 Build your first Sinatra application.
-It should run, you should be able to access it through `localhost:4567`, and it should have the following routes:
+It should run, you should be able to access it through `localhost:4567`, and it should have routes as specified in the assignment file.

-+ `/greeting/:name`
-+ `/even-or-odd/:number`
-+ `/shouted-greeting/:name`

 Once you're done with these, repeat them but with queries.
 Then consider the bonus exercises.